eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 - the travel time along the used route in the previous simulation step
 - the sum of edge travel times for a set of alternative routes
 - the previous probability of choosing a route

-#### Number of Routes in each traveller's route set

-The maximum number of routes can be defined by users, where 5 is the default value.
-In each iteration, the route usage probability is calculated for each route.
-When the number of routes is larger than the defined amount, routes with smallest probabilities are removed.

 #### Updates of Travel Time